Breus/SnapChef/README.md

 ## Future Features Ideas
 * A user can select what they crave, e.g. “something with rice, chicken, …” and all matching recipes will be shown
-* A user can easily share the ingredient with someone via WhatsApp for grocery shopping
+* A user can easily share the recipe's ingredient list with someone via WhatsApp for grocery shopping

 ## Used Technologies

 ### Infrastructure
 * Container orchestration: Docker-compose

-### Datatabase
+### Database
 * PostgreSQL

 ### Backend